 And He said to them, “Because of the littleness of your faith; for truly I say to you, if you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible to you.
 Matthew 17:20

-The message is simple – they needed more faith.
-Today some teach that miracles are not occurring today in the lives of believers because they lack faith.
-Recently, I heard a preacher claim that we should be able to move mountains just as Jesus said.
-However, I would simply ask, should we really believe that God wants us re-designing His world, re-designing the universe, or changing the shape of someone’s face or body at our pleasure?
+Some teach that miracles are not occurring today in the lives of believers because they lack faith.
+Recently, a preacher claimed that we should be able to move mountains just as Jesus said.
+However, should we really believe that God wants us re-designing His world, re-designing the universe, or changing the shape of someone’s face or body at our pleasure?
 Are we to believe that we should have enough faith to put money in our bank or arbitrarily control the weather and events of the world?
-If we are realistic, Jesus’ point is that they did not enough faith to do such things and, in fact, we will never have enough faith.
+If we are realistic, Jesus’ point was that their faith was incredibly very small.
+This was an encouragement to have faith in God.
+But we will never have enough faith to do such things.
+Should we believe that we can be like God and create another universe and life?
 That is why He added this comment,

 And He said to them, “This kind cannot come out by anything but prayer.”
 Mark 9:29 (NASB)